 We report our financial results in accordance with generally accepted accounting principles in the United States ("GAAP").
 However, management believes that certain non-GAAP financial measures provide users of our financial information with additional useful information in evaluating our performance.
-We believe that adjusted EBITDA is frequently used by investors and securities analysts in their evaluations of companies, and that this supplemental measure facilitates comparisons between companies.
-We believe free cash flow is an important metric because it represents a measure of how much cash from operations we have available for discretionary and non-discretionary items after the deduction of capital expenditures.
+We believe that adjusted EBITDA from continuing operations ("Adjusted EBITDA") is frequently used by investors and securities analysts in their evaluations of companies, and that this supplemental measure facilitates comparisons between continuing operations of companies.
+We believe free cash flow from continuing operations ("Free Cash Flow") is an important metric because it represents a measure of how much cash from continuing operations we have available for discretionary and non-discretionary items after the deduction of capital expenditures.
 These non-GAAP financial measures may be different than similarly titled measures used by other companies.